 Cocaine is made from the compounds of the Coca plant (Erythroxylum coca).
 Coca is different than the “cocoa” we know from chocolate.
 It’s a plant native to South America.
 The Coca leaves are processed in a way that cocaine can be extracted and made into powder form.

 Making cocaine is a long process which many Andes region farmers go through, even though it remains illegal in many parts of South America, in order to make a living.
 You might not know this, but cocaine is not an innocent drug.
 It not only affects the lives of coke users in a negative way, but it harms the makers of cocaine, as well.
-There are much political and community hardships that many growers of coca face in their local communities.
+There are many political and community hardships that many growers of coca face in their local communities.